stormynight9/purng/README.md

 ## How it Works

-1. **Daily Goals**: Each day has a unique pushup target that's the same for all users
+1. Each day has a unique pushup target that's the same for all users

     - Day 1 of the year: Random number between 0-1 pushups
     - Day 2 of the year: Random number between 0-2 pushups
     - And so on...

-2. **Track Progress**: Log your pushups throughout the day to reach your daily target
+2. Log your pushups throughout the day to reach your daily target

 ## Getting Started